jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 - Analyze log data and create time series that display contributor data.
   - See metrics about the top-N contributors.
   - The total number of unique contributors, and their usage.
-- This helps you find top talkers and understand who or what is impacting system performance.
+- This helps we find top talkers and understand who or what is impacting system performance.
 - Works for any AWS-generated logs (VPC, VPC Flow Logs, DNS, etc..)
-- For example, you can find bad hosts, **identify the heaviest network users**, or find the URLs that generate the most errors.
+- For example, we can find bad hosts, **identify the heaviest network users**, or find the URLs that generate the most errors.
-- You can build your rules from scratch, or you can also use sample rules that AWS has created - **leverages your CloudWatch Logs**.
+- We can build your rules from scratch, or we can also use sample rules that AWS has created - **leverages your CloudWatch Logs**.
-- CloudWatch also provides built-in rules that you can use to analyze metrics from other AWS services.
+- CloudWatch also provides built-in rules that we can use to analyze metrics from other AWS services.

 ## 23.4.
 Application

 - **Provides automated dashboards that show potential problems with monitored applications, to help isolate ongoing issues.**
 - Your applications run on Amazon EC2 Instances with select technologies only (Java, .NET, Microsoft IIS Web Server, databases...).
-- And you can use other AWS resources such as Amazon EBS, RDS, ELB, ASG, Lambda, SQS, DynamoDB, S3 bucket, ECS, EKS, SNS, API Gateway...
+- And we can use other AWS resources such as Amazon EBS, RDS, ELB, ASG, Lambda, SQS, DynamoDB, S3 bucket, ECS, EKS, SNS, API Gateway...
 - Powered by SageMaker.
-- Enhanced visibility into your application health to reduce the time it will take you to troubleshoot and repair your applications.
+- Enhanced visibility into your application health to reduce the time it will take we to troubleshoot and repair your applications.
 - Findings and alerts are sent to Amazon EventBridge and SSM OpsCenter.

 ## 23.5.
 CloudWatch Insights and Operational Visibility